 Artificial intelligence takes knowledge discovery to the next level by analyzing patterns, predicting user needs, and recommending relevant content.

-Examples of AI-Powered Tools:
+Examples of AI-Powered Solutions:

 Collaboration Platforms and Intranets

-Key Features of Collaboration Tools:
+Key Features of Collaborative Solutions:

 Examples of Collaboration Platforms: